Forest of Dean Central Railway

 Once over the second viaduct the railway passes through a short cutting and then heads up the valley on a hillside ledge.
 The valley is obediently straight for about quarter of a mile before it twists left and then sharply right.
 The railway solves this problem by sweeping across the valley and plunging through the hillside in the centre in a deep cutting.
 With the closure of the line, the cutting has been filled with rubble and is now impossible to spot at its northern end.
 At the southern end, however, it can be distinguished as the road passes over a deep ravine which is soon blocked by rubble.

-The deep cuttings are one of the few things which marks this line out from the other railways in the Dean, which were all built along the routes of earlier tramways and so opted for fairly minimal earthworks, instead utilising steep gradients and sharp bends.
-This new railway, which does not use a former tramroad as a basis, went for more sweeping curves, high embankments and deep cuttings, although it still ended up with the steep gradients.
-The Severn and Wye, Forest of Dean Railway and Coleford Branch all opted for tunnels whenever they encountered a hill which they could not easily go around and the Severn and Wye built an impressive viaduct across the valley at Lydbrook.
+The deep cuttings are one of several things which mark this line out from the other railways in the Dean, which were all built along the routes of earlier tramways and so opted for fairly minimal earthworks, instead utilising steep gradients and sharp bends.
+This new railway, which does not use a former tramroad as a basis, went for more sweeping curves, high embankments and deep cuttings.
+Gradients were more mixed - at this point, 2½ miles from Awre, it has already climbed about 40m from Awre Junction (averaging about 1-in-85, divided into sections of 1-in-69, 1-in-152, 1-in-182, 1-in-70 and 1-in-67 plus a level stretch through Blakeney station), before climbing another 50m in the next 2 miles to Howbeech (averaging about 1-in-70, on sections of 1-in-67, 1-in-100 and 1-in-58), which are all less of a struggle than the Severn & Wye's default of 1-in-40.
+The Severn and Wye, Forest of Dean Railway and Coleford Railway all opted for tunnels whenever they encountered a hill which they could not easily go around and the Severn and Wye built an impressive viaduct across the valley at Lydbrook.
 The impressive viaducts on this line were rather low and not exceptionally long; where the line has to cross over the valley in the distance it uses a high embankment.
 There were no tunnels anywhere along its 6-mile route.

 Blackpool Bridge

-Two obstructed cuttings and a Forestry Commission-built car park at Wenchford later, the railway crosses its Blackpool Bridge.
-The Blackpool Brook, winding down from Mallard's Pike, passes under the railway with a culvert which would put some of the Wye Valley Railway's to shame.
-The railway then crosses the ancient road from Soudley, which had a station on the Forest of Dean Railway.
+The Wenchford car park has a seasonal northern exit route via a small overflow car park, which runs along the top of a shallow cutting wall (the Forestry Commission seems to have a thing against FoDCR cuttings) before crossing the Blackpool Brook using the railway's high embankment and considerable culvert.
+At the north end of this embankment is the railway's Blackpool Bridge over the ancient road from Soudley, which village had a station on the Forest of Dean Railway.
 While the low arch - the only complete bridge left on the railway - may be regarded as a bit of an obstruction, it does prevent large vehicles from using this road and at least no longer has a gate under it (one was around in the 1940s, although that may have been the result of Home Guard exuberance).
 Built with a headroom for which most companies would have opted for a girder construction, the bridge does its best to suggest that the railway that it carried between 1868 and 1921 (about a third of its life to date) is still active.
 The only thing it lacks is the Railtrack sign warning you that if you hit this bridge the safety of trains may be at stake (a sign which has been affixed to a number of other disused railway bridges) - oh, and an actual railway.

-Howbeech Colliery was the uppermost of a string of industries in a mile-long belt up the Blackpool Brook valley.
+The Howbeech area marked the top of a string of industries in a mile-long belt up the Blackpool Brook valley.
 With fairly reliable streams to provide power and a railway which initially wanted to go places and which subsequently would almost pay you to provide it with traffic this was a good area to start your heavy industry.
-Although initially this just provided some additional traffic to supplement what little was being produced by New Fancy, from 1872 the colliery and quarries found themselves as the major source of traffic for the line.
+Although initially this just provided some additional traffic to supplement what little was being produced by New Fancy, from 1872 the collieries and quarries found themselves as the major source of traffic for the line.

 Howbeech Colliery is not as dead as the railway, however; a drift mine has now been dug below the trackbed towards the older workings.
 A two-foot gauge line allows mine trucks to be worked around the site.
 Produce is presumably removed by lorry.